khavernathy/mcmd/README.md

 <hr />

 TODO<br /><br />
--> Both: allow xyz input for ease of use.
-Default to LJ/vanD/mass params.<br />
 -> MC: add "desired N" option to fill a system until a desired N is reached, then do NVT<br />
 -> MC: speed up by adjusting energy by the 1 particle that is changed.<br /> -> MC: add multi-sorb Qst calculator<br />